TheOdinProject/curriculum/foundations/installations/installation_guides/git/macos.md

 If the version number is less than 2.28, follow the instructions again.
 If you are encountering a `no formulae found in taps` error:

 1. Run `brew doctor`.
 1. You will see an output like the one below.
-NOTE: The actual output of `brew doctor` may vary based on the version of MacOS you're running, and any other issues you may have with your own installation.
+NOTE: The actual output of `brew doctor` may vary based on the version of macOS you're running, and any other issues you may have with your own installation.
 Ultimately, you must run each command line snippet that Homebrew provides after running `brew doctor` to repair your installation of Homebrew, including `brew cleanup` at the end.
 ![Brew Doctor Sample Output](https://cdn.statically.io/gh/TheOdinProject/curriculum/284f0cdc998be7e4751e29e8458323ad5d320303/foundations/installations/setting_up_git/imgs/00.png)
 1. Run `brew install git`, **open a new terminal window**, and then check your version of Git, which should now be the latest.